hypercore-protocol/hypertrie/README.md

 {
   feed: aHypercore, // use this feed instead of loading storage
   valueEncoding: 'json', // set value encoding
+  headerSubtype: undefined, // set subtype in the header message at feed.get(0)
   alwaysUpdate: true // perform an ifAvailable update prior to every head operation }
 ```